Fire services respond to emergencies like fires, accidents or any incident where lives or property are in danger.

 - The materials used in the building's construction

 - Any official documents relating to the building's safety

 If a fire inspector is not satisfied with the safety of a building, they can make an application to the High Court requesting the moderation or making safe of the building.
 They can also ask for construction to be halted until the issue is resolved.

 If the High Court grants the order, the property owners must make the specified alterations.

 It is an offence to obstruct, impede or refuse entry to a fire inspector.

 Fire services issue licences to those in possession of large amounts of petrol or dangerous substances.
 Applicants must submit plans and maps of their site, and any adjoining sites, to their local authority.
 Before issuing a licence, fire services will ensure that all dangerous substances are stored safely and at a suitable distance from nearby buildings.
 The Health and Safety Authority website has more information on the rules around petrol storage and licences.

 Fire services also raise awareness around fire safety through campaigns on traditional and social media.
 They encourage the public to check smoke alarms, avoid overloaded sockets and to have an escape plan in the event of a fire.

 National Fire Safety Week runs in October every year.
-Visit their website for more information.

 Fire services in Ireland receive funding from three sources: